Red raspberries are popular for their delicious taste and are packed with essential nutrients and polyphenols.

 In the banana control group, blood sugar was 206 mg/dL at two hours and 187 mg/dL at four hours.
 However, blood sugars were a significantly lower 172 mg/dL at two hours and 154 mg/dL at four hours in the raspberry intervention group (23).

 Another randomized controlled trial published in 2019 examined the effect of red raspberries on individuals at risk for diabetes.
 In this study, adding 125 grams or 250 grams of red raspberries to a high-carbohydrate, moderate-fat meal reduced blood sugar and insulin levels compared to control (no raspberries) in the post-meal period (24).

 Similar to other varieties of berries, raspberries contain a high concentration of polyphenols called anthocyanins and ellagitannins.

 Anthocyanins are one of the most-researched polyphenols.
 In this regard, a 2019 systematic review of 19 randomized clinical trials showed that (25):

 - Anthocyanins improved markers of beta cell function and insulin resistance.

-5) High In Manganese
+7) High In Manganese

-Manganese has a wealth of functions in the human body, and it is essential for optimal bone health, wound healing, and metabolism (15).
+Manganese has a wealth of functions in the human body, and it is essential for optimal bone health, wound healing, and metabolism (27).

-7) Red Raspberries Seem To Improve Gut Health
+8) Red raspberries To Improve Gut Health

 Specifically, the gut microbiota changes included;